NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

     icon: fas fa-star-of-life
-    content: By working nonprofit and under explicit terms and conditions, we ensure the independence, academic quality and diversity of our audit commissions and of our ethical advice.
+    content: By working nonprofit and under explicit terms and conditions, we ensure the independence, academic quality and diversity of our audit commissions and of our normative advice.
   - name: Ethics beyond compliance
     icon: fas fa-leaf
-    content: We help organizations committed to ethical algorithms to make judgments about fairness and ethics beyond the requirements of legal compliance.
+    content: We help organizations committed to ethical algorithms to make judgments about fairness and open legal norms.
   - name: Public knowledge
     icon: fab fa-slideshare
-    content: All our cases and corresponding advice are made publicly available, increasing collective knowledge how to devise and use algorithms in an ethical way.
+    content: All our cases and corresponding advice (_algoprudence_) are made publicly available, increasing collective knowledge how to devise and use algorithms in an ethical way.
   - name: Techno-ethical jurisprudence
     icon: fas fa-book-reader
-    content: From our case-based knowledge, data scientists can distil best practices for ethical algorithms.
-Over time a helpful resource for techno-ethical issues will emerge.
+    content: Stakeholders can learn from our algoprudence, can help to improve it and can utilize it as a best practice in similar cases.
   - name: Joint effort
     icon: fas fa-hands-helping
     content: Let's remove boundaries between public and private organizations that face similar ethical concerns.
 We believe in a collective approach to realise ethical algorithms.
-We offer a platform of collaboration for academics, developers and policy makers.
+We offer a platform of collaboration for academics, activists, AI developers and policy makers.
 Supported_by:
   enable: true